cstorey/blogue/posts/2016-05-23-hybrid-clocks.md

 description: How a little counter can avoid calamitous causal confusion.
 ---

 Coming from an operations background, I've found that one of the best ways to understand a system's behaviour is to trace the messages between components.
-Now, most languages go have a log library, that will at minimum, allow developers to log when an event occurred with a description.
+Now, most languages have a log library, that will at minimum, allow developers to log when an event occurred with a description.

-However, if we want to collate log events from different machines, say, one service calling out to another, then clock drift can make it appear that the request was processed by the receiver before the caller requested it, as in the following diageram:
+However, if we want to collate log events from different machines, say, one service calling out to another, then clock drift can make it appear that the request was processed by the receiver before the caller requested it, as in the following diagram:

 ![Lamport diagram with wall clock skew](../images/2016-05-23-hybrid-clocks/lamport-clock-skew.svg)